jaym-01/RISCVCPU/statements/ze_quan.md

   - A total of 4 sets
   - Two cache line per set
   - The LRU (Least Recently Used) replacement policy will be used (if have more time)
-  - The Write-back method will be used(if have more time)
+  - The Write-through.write-back method will be used
   - Forms 4 entry x 122 bits RAM(without adding U bit)

 ### Direct-mapped Cache